hubertusanton/silverstripe-indeed-apply/README.md

 - **CSRF Protection:** Disabled for this endpoint (required for external POST requests)
 - **File uploads:** Max 5MB, allowed extensions: pdf, doc, docx, txt, rtf

+## Resume File Security

+Resume files are uploaded to `Uploads/IndeedApply/Resumes/`.
+To protect these files from public access:

+1. Go to the CMS **Files** section
+2. Navigate to the `Uploads/IndeedApply` folder
+3. Click on the folder and go to **Details**
+4. Under **Who can view this file?**, select **Logged-in users**
+5. Save the folder settings

+This ensures that resume files are only accessible to logged-in CMS users.

 ## Troubleshooting

 ### "Method Not Allowed" error